 Initially, in Japan, tattoos were reserved to mark and identify criminals.
 Later, apparently, middle class guys who saw woodblock prints of tattoo-covered outlaws had their inner Walter Mitties awakened and began wearing intricate tattoos under their work clothes.
 It became a sign of silent, private protest against their comfortably crappy lives.
-They would be tattooed in such a way that if they wore their business suits, nobody at work would even notice – maybe a little bit like the male kinksters who wear women’s panties or bdsm chastity devices under their Armani suits to work on Wall Street – it’s their own little inside joke on the real world, if you are one of these kinky males, Get your daily fix of free porn at TUBEV.
+They would be tattooed in such a way that if they wore their business suits, nobody at work would even notice – maybe a little bit like the male kinksters who wear women’s panties or bdsm chastity devices like to roleplay under their Armani suits to work on Wall Street – it’s their own little inside joke on the real world, if you are one of these kinky males, Get your daily fix of free porn at TUBEV.

 Horiyoshi III, a contemporary Japanese artist and master at body-tattooing, whose work is featured at Ronin Gallery’s show: ‘Taboo: Ukiyo-e & The Japanese Tattoo Tradition’, has also mentioned (in various interviews) a couple other impetuses for his clients to cover their bodies in meaningful ink, one being protection.